-Unemployment is low in Sweden and contracts between employees and employers are not required.
-Since Sweden has a well-educated workforce and provides generous benefits to its workers (which attract many international job seekers), employers rarely have trouble recruiting qualified talent from inside or outside Sweden’s borders.
-There is no legal minimum wage in the country, though salaries are often negotiated by collective bargaining between trade unions and employers.
+Unemployment is relatively low in Sweden (declining to 6 percent by December 2019) and contracts between employees and employers are not a legal requirement.
+There is no legal minimum wage in the country, though salaries are often negotiated by collective bargaining between employers and trade unions or independent worker groups.

 Tax & Social Security Considerations

 Income tax should be deducted from every employee’s paycheck and paid to tax authorities, but the withholding amounts vary depending on the individual’s location and wages.